vishnugonela/pre-receive-hooks/README.md

 # pre-receive-hooks

-This repository hosts the **pre-receive** hooks for use on this GitHub Enterprise instance.
+This repository hosts the **pre-receive** hooks for use on this GitHub Enterprise (GHE) instance.
+Due to the current implementation of the pre-receive hook environment in the GHE product, adding or changing hooks requires consultation with a **GHE Site Administrator**.

 ## What is a pre-receive hook?